martoc/martoc.github.io/_posts/2019-10-27-aws-auth-console-otp.md

 ```
 * Create an API access key id and secret key <https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey>.

-* Configure the access key id and secret key calling this and Follow the
+* Configure the access key id and secret key calling this and follow the
 instructions.

 ```bash